collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Submit a Pull Request

+In the browser, go to the repo you want your pull request to be merged into.
+There should be a message prompting you to submit a pull request because GitHub will detect your branch.
+Be forewarned, that if you go to your fork instead, you can accidentally submit a pull request to yourself.

+* Make sure base corresponds to the repo and branch you want to contribute to
+* Make sure compare corresponds to your branch
+* Create a pull request title and perhaps a description
+* If the pull request is via a forked repo, a box will be checked by default giving (upstream) maintainers the ability to edit the pull request
+* Click "Create pull request"

 <!--
 base fork, base, head fork, compare base, compare

 branch-name ...
 "Compare & pull request"
 base: master ... compare: branch-name
-Click "Create pull request"
 -->

-In the browser, go to the repo you want your pull request to be merged into.
-There should be a message prompting you to submit a pull request because GitHub will detect your branch.
-Be forewarned, that if you go to your fork instead, you can accidentally submit a pull request to yourself.

-* Make sure that base corresponds to the repo and branch you want to contribute to
-* Make sure compare corresponds to your branch
-* Create a pull request title and perhaps a description
-* If the pull request is via a forked repo, you might want to leave the box checked to give repo maintainers permission to amend the pull request.
-This gives them read/write access to the branch and later I'll explain how to amend it.
-* Create the pull request

 </td></tr>